At Providence we take good governance, accountability, and effective use of resources very seriously.

 Formally, senior pastors serve as one of the elders.
 The senior pastors report to the elders and are accountable to them.
 It is the elders who nominate a new senior pastor to be appointed, and it’s the elders who hold the senior pastor to account.
 In short, if you have a problem with a senior pastor, you can talk to the elders.

-If you imagine Providence as a bus, once the Committee of Management has made sure it’s safe and the tank is full, the Elders are responsible for the direction the bus is travelling.
+If you imagine Providence as a rescue ship, once the Committee of Management has made sure it’s safe and the tank is full, the Elders are responsible for the direction the ship is travelling.

 The staff are employed by the church to run the ministry by equipping the saints for works of service, so that the body of Christ may be built up.

-If you imagine Providence as a bus, once the Committee of Management have made sure it’s safe and the tank is full, and the Elders have set the direction for the bus, it is the role of the staff to work with our high-level volunteers to actually drive the bus toward its destination.
+If you imagine Providence as a rescue ship, once the Committee of Management have made sure it’s safe and the tank is full, and the Elders have set the direction for the ship, it is the role of the staff to work with our high-level volunteers to actually shepherd the ship toward its destination.